facebook/react-native-website/README.md

 ### Installation

 1.  `cd react-native-website` to go into the project root.
-1.  `yarn` to install the website's workspace dependencies.
+1. Run `yarn` to install the website's workspace dependencies.

 ### Running locally